israel-dryer/ttkbootstrap/docs/gallery/collapsing_frame.rst

 the grid manager, otherwise, it will all be removed.
 This is all done in the ``_toggle_open_close`` method.
 Additionally the button image alternates from *open* to *closed* to give a visual hint about the child frame state.

 A style argument can be passed into the widget constructor to change the widget header color.
-The accepted style class is of ``TButton``.
-The default is **primary**, but you can use secondary, success, info, etc... and the styles for the other components will update based on the color prefix used.
+The constructor extracts the color from the style class and applies it internally to color the header, using a label class for the title, and a button class for the button.
+The ``primary.inv.TLabel`` class inverts the foreground and background colors of the standard ``primary.TLabel`` style so that the background shows the primary color, similar to a button.

 .. figure:: ../../src/ttkbootstrap/gallery/images/collapsing_frame.png